HomeHealth HubWeight Management

 Planning out your meals using this calorie guide will naturally help with portion control.
 You can also make small changes like swapping to smaller plates or bowls and eating at the table.
 This makes it easier to focus on enjoying your meal and taking time to eat mindfully without rushing.
 Eating more slowly allows our bodies to recognise when we’re full without overeating.

 Find family-friendly, nutritious, affordable meal inspiration in this online recipe collection.
 If you want to experiment with your own recipes, choose a high-fibre carbohydrate base like wholewheat pasta or brown rice.
 These options will help you to feel fuller for longer.
 Opt for two portions of vegetables to go with it and a source of lean protein like salmon, eggs, turkey, or chicken.
 Limit saturated fats like those found in hard cheese, sausages, and other processed foods.
-If you follow a vegan or vegetarian diet, choose sources of protein such as lentils, kidney beans, chick peas, or other pulses as alternatives to meat and fish.
+If you follow a vegan or vegetarian diet, choose sources of protein such as lentils, kidney beans, chickpeas, or other pulses as alternatives to meat and fish.

 Fluid intake when losing weight